imhta/css.gridy/README.md

      width="150">

 # css.gridy
-Simple responsive framework for the layout and this built with two layout system. using this layout, can complex UI using grid and flex.
+Simple responsive framework for the layout and this built with two layout system. using this layout, anyone can build complex UI using grid and flex.

 ### This project is built with
  - HTML